AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-11-24-Plan-for-Westcott-Oyster-Survival-Testing.md

 ## Overview

 Our goal is to subsample oysters from the treatments at Westcott and conduct acute survival testing in the lab at UW.
 This post describes the plan for survival testing.
-We may also try to do some resazurin work on gill tissue, but this will be pending some tests that I will run on Nov 26th to confirm we can use gill tissue for resazurin tests.
+We may also try to do some resazurin work on gill tissue, but this will be preliminary.

 Our hypothesis is that hardened oysters will have higher survival under thermal stress than control oysters.